OpenMx/OpenMx/docs/source/DefinitionMeans_Matrix.rst

     omxCheckCloseEnough(ObsMeansGroup1,as.vector(M+beta),.001)
     omxCheckCloseEnough(ObsMeansGroup2,as.vector(Mu),.001)

 These models may also be specified using paths instead of matrices.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Path.html#definitionmeans-path-specification>`_ for path specification of these models.
+See :ref:`definitionmeans-path-specification` for path specification of these models.